-11.0 Travel Time
+10.0 Travel Time

-11.1 Employees cannot claim work time for their first and final journey to the designated office base.
+- 10.1 Employees cannot claim work time for their first and final journey to the designated office base.
 Employees deduct their usual travel time from the first and final journey when attending a location other than the designated office base.
 All employees will have a designated office base which should be used for travel time purposes.
-If unsure of designated office base, employees should seek clarification from their line manager in the first instance.

-- 11.2 Travel time must not be claimed for journeys between the employees' home and their normal place of work, unless the first and final journey exceeds their normal commuting time (known as excess travel time). - 11.3 If an employee is working from home and part of their regular work involves travelling to a destination other than a designated office base (such as a site meeting/service user visits etc.) then employees are not required to clock out for such travel as it will form part of their normal working day.
+If unsure of designated office base, employees should seek clarification from their line manager in the first instance. - 10.2 Travel time must not be claimed for journeys between the employees' home and their normal place of work, unless the first and final journey exceeds their normal commuting time (known as excess travel time). - 10.3 If an employee is working from home and part of their regular work involves travelling to a destination other than a designated office base (such as a site meeting/service user visits etc.) then employees are not required to clock out for such travel as it will form part of their normal working day.

-12.0 Time recording
+11.0 Time recording

-- 12.1 Employees are required to record their time in the recommended format on the electronic time recording spreadsheet.
-Line managers are responsible for monitoring and authorising any adjustments to time records. - 12.2 Absences are credited at a standard day.
-Where an absence is less than one day or half a day employees should record their actual arrival and leaving time on the spreadsheet. - 12.3 As part of an agile working approach, an employee's diary should be kept up to date at all times and a timesheet completed and accessible on a shared drive by the employee's manager.
+- 11.1 Employees are required to record their time in the recommended format on the electronic time recording spreadsheet.
+Line managers are responsible for monitoring and authorising any adjustments to time records. - 11.2 Absences are credited at a standard day.
+Where an absence is less than one day or half a day employees should record their actual arrival and leaving time on the spreadsheet. - 11.3 As part of an agile working approach, an employee's diary should be kept up to date at all times and a timesheet completed and accessible on a shared drive by the employee's manager.
 Managers are responsible for reviewing their employee's timesheets on a regular basis and before approving a flexi leave request.

-13.0 Inclement Weather
+12.0 Inclement Weather

-13.1 In cases of snow or severe weather conditions employees should continue to undertake their work in the usual way.
+12.1 In cases of snow or severe weather conditions employees should continue to undertake their work in the usual way.
 When travelling to an office location, employees should aim to get to work at their usual time.
 Where employees are unable to work in their usual way, they should discuss other options with their line manager, such as working from a different location, working from home, taking flexi or annual leave.
 Employees otherwise absent (unless as a result of sickness) are not entitled to paid leave.
 Where an employee in a fixed workstyle experiences difficulties in travelling to work, then usual working hours can be relaxed at the discretion of the Director or nominee, for instance to allow a later start or earlier finish.

-13.2 Managers should be aware that they might need to give additional consideration to the needs of disabled employees, pregnant employees and employees with caring responsibilities.
+12.2 Managers should be aware that they might need to give additional consideration to the needs of disabled employees, pregnant employees and employees with caring responsibilities.
 Further advice can be sought from People Services.

-14.0 Roles and Responsibilities
+13.0 Roles and Responsibilities

-14.1 Employees are required to:
+13.1 Employees are required to:

-- Ensure that they work their contractual hours and days, comply with the flexi time system (where appropriate), overtime arrangements and conform to the time recording system in operation within their place of work. - they are responsible for ensuring that they respond to the needs of the service when operating the flexi time system, including making themselves available at peak times when the need arises. - to inform their manager of secondary (or more) employment and to complete the secondary employment form.
+- Ensure that they work their contractual hours and days, comply with the flexi time system (where appropriate), overtime arrangements and conform to the time recording system in operation within their place of work. - they are responsible for ensuring that they respond to the needs of the service when operating the flexi time system, including making themselves available at peak times when the need arises.

-14.2 Managers are required to:
+13.2 Managers are required to: